sttp/Specification/Sections/Commands.md

 After sending a `Succeeded` response to the second `NegotiateSession` command, the subscriber will be waiting for either a `Succeeded` or `Failed` response from the publisher; if the subscriber does not receive a response in a timely fashion (time interval controlled by configuration), the subscriber will disconnect.

-If the subscriber receives a `Succeeded` response from the publisher, the subscriber will consider the session negotiations to be completed successfully.
+If the subscriber receives a `Succeeded` response for the `NegotiateSession` command from the publisher, the subscriber will consider the session negotiations to be completed successfully.

 #### Metadata Refresh Command